Latisha2024/frontman/back-end/NEW_APIS_README.md

 - Individual reports support date filtering and multiple report types
 - All APIs include comprehensive Swagger documentation
 - Error messages are user-friendly and descriptive

+## Role Update

+**Note**: The role "ExternalSeller" has been renamed to "Plumber" throughout the system.
+All references, routes, and database models have been updated accordingly.